Nutrient Science

 Potassium (K)

 You know potassium.
 It’s in your bananas and avocados.
 And it’s responsible for producing higher quality crops, things like better baking wheat or corn with more kernels on each ear.
 It also helps plants weather the winter.
+Between 95-98% of K in soil is unavailable to plants as it is in a mineral form.

 The potassium used in today’s fertilizers is mined from deep within the ground—the same way as table salt—in the form of potash.
 This crystalline mineral is one of the most abundant on the planet.
 Several chemical combinations are used to convert the potassium into plant food, including potassium chloride, potassium sulfate and potassium nitrate.

-Secondary Nutrients
+Secondary Macronutrients

 Calcium (Ca)